isomerpages/imda-pixel/_documentation/Image Sizes.md

 ## 3. Community
 ### a.
 Partners
-**Line logos are used.** Stack logos are not used as it will overwhelm those that
+**Line logos are used.** Stack logos are not used as it will overwhelm those that can only be line (e.g. Grab, IBM, AWS)

 ### b.
 Incubatees
 ### c.
 Mentors